 To assess the level of awareness and knowledge of farmers regarding the potential of coconut palm as an agroforestry crop.

-To identify the factors influencing the perception and adoption of coconut palm as an agroforestry crop among farmers in the study area.
+To identify the factors influencing the perception and adoption of coconut palm as an agroforestry crop .

-To determine the constraints to the adoption of coconut palm as an agroforestry crop in the study area.
+To determine the constraints to the adoption of coconut palms as an agroforestry crop.

-Given the increasing global demand for coconut products, this study is not only timely but essential for equipping farmers with the knowledge and resources needed to capitalize on this lucrative market.
-Understanding farmers' perceptions and the factors influencing the adoption of coconut as an agroforestry crop is vital for developing targeted interventions that can promote its cultivation, optimize land use, and enhance biodiversity.
-Furthermore, this study could inform policy decisions aimed at improving agricultural practices and increasing the profitability of coconut farming, ultimately contributing to the socio-economic improvement of communities in Oyo State (Sarangi et al., 2020; Nair, 1993).
+Given the increasing global demand for coconut products, understanding adoption factors is crucial for targeted interventions that promote its cultivation, optimize land use, and enhance biodiversity.
+This study provides insights to guide policy decisions aimed at improving agricultural practices and increasing the profitability of coconut farming in Oyo State (Sarangi et al., 2020; Nair, 1993).

 Methodology